 The RButton Element creates a button that when clicked will return control to the user, but will leave the window open and visible.
 This button is also used in Non-Blocking windows.
 The difference is in which call is made to read the window.
-The normal Read call with no parameters will block, a call with a timeout value of zero will not block.
+The Read call will block, the ReadNonBlocking will not block.